Osmotic pressure between arbitrarily charged surfaces: a revisited approach: Conclusions

 \section{Conclusions}

 In this work, we present a different approach for calculating the osmotic pressure within PB theory.
-Analytical results for the osmotic pressure are derived for arbitrary boundary conditions, both in the standard PB theory and in the augmented MPB theory.
-As many surface force experiments involve asymmetric surfaces, such analytical expressions should be helpful.
+Analytical results for the osmotic pressure are derived for arbitrary boundary conditions, both in the standard PB theory and in the augmented sterically modified PB theory.
+As many surface force experiments involve two bounding surfaces with asymmetric boundary condition (either $\sigma_1\ne \sigma_2$ or $\psi_1\ne\psi_2$), such analytical expressions should be helpful.

 A useful concept found in the present work is that the electric field, ${\cal E}$, can be a more suitable variable to work with, compared to the electrostatic potential, $\psi$.
 Explicitly, the sign of the osmotic pressure dictates which of the two profiles (${\cal E}$ or $\psi$) is monotonic between the two surfaces, and, therefore, can be inverted.
-Using the electric field as the natural variable is especially convenient for {\it constant charge} boundary conditions that dictate the values ${\cal E}_{1,2}$ on the boundaries.
+Using the electric field as the natural variable is especially convenient for CC boundary conditions that dictate the values ${\cal E}_{1,2}$ on the boundaries.

-Our scheme relies on an analysis of the analytically obtained first integral of the PB equation (and its possible generalizations), provided that we restrict ourselves to planar geometry.
-Therefore, extensions to cylindrical or spherical geometries are not possible.
-This restriction is analogous to using the conservation of energy in mechanics, which can be used via a first integral only for time-independent Hamiltonians.
-Here, the PB free energy plays the role of the Lagrangian, and the single spatial coordinate plays the analogous role of time.
+We clarify the limitations of the framework presented in this paper.
+Our scheme relies on an analysis of the analytically obtained first integral of the PB equation (and its possible generalizations).
+As a first integral does not exist for cylindrical or spherical geometries, we restrict ourselves to planar geometry.
+Furthermore, augmentations of the PB theory sometimes result in complicated first integrals.
+In such cases,relations of the form ${\cal E}\left(\psi,\Pi\right)$ and $\psi\left({\cal E},\Pi\right)$ and the resulting osmotic pressure cannot be obtained analytically.

-In some cases, augmentations of the PB theory result in complicated first integrals and the relations of the form ${\cal E}\left(\psi,\Pi\right)$ and $\psi\left({\cal E},\Pi\right)$ cannot be obtained analytically.
-Hence, as the first integral is not separable to ${\cal E}$ and $\psi$, it is not possible to obtain analytical expressions for the pressure.
+\ra{In this work, we focused on the CP and CC boundary conditions that suffice for describing many experimental setups}.
+In a more physical picture, however, surface charges are regulated by association and dissociation of charged groups in equilibrium with the ionic solution.
+Such processes can be accounted for using the so-called {\it charge regulation} (CR) boundary condition~\cite{Ninham71,Chan75,TomerCR}. \ra{The CR case can also be analyzed using our framework, as will be shown in a future study.}

 Finally, we note that our framework can be used to determine electrostatic potential profiles, even when the inter-surface separation, $d$, is related to the osmotic pressure only via an integral form, as in Eqs.~(\ref{eq23}) and (\ref{eq24}).
 In such cases, the osmotic pressure is determined numerically by solving the integral equation.
 Then, the value of $\Pi$ can be inserted in the integrand, and the potential (or electric field) profile can be found by numerical integration from one of the boundaries to an arbitrary $z$.